-- Staff are familiar with our safeguarding policy and procedures to protect them from harm or abuse. - Where possible, potty/toilet training procedures will be carried out by the child's Key Person. - No volunteers or students will support a child with potty/toilet training. - Staff are encouraged to be vigilant about any improper practice. - Staff are made aware of procedures to follow if they wish to make a complaint about a fellow member of staff. - See safeguarding lifting and handling procedures. - Staff should always support children when there is a colleague on the room.
-Potty/toilet training areas allow for privacy but are not closed off which creates a culture of openness and ensures all adults follow safe working practices. - Where staff are concerned about a child's actions or comments whilst carrying out a personal care routine, this should be recorded and discussed with the designated lead for safeguarding immediately. - For children with specific needs, staff will be trained in the area of intimate care and procedures for safe moving and handling.
+- Staff are familiar with our safeguarding policy and procedures to protect them from harm or abuse. - Where possible, potty/toilet training procedures will be carried out by adults the child is familiar with. - No volunteers or students will support a child with potty/toilet training. - Staff are encouraged to be vigilant about any improper practice. - Staff are made aware of procedures to follow if they wish to make a complaint about a fellow member of staff. - Potty/toilet training areas allow for privacy but are not closed off which creates a culture of openness and ensures all adults follow safe working practices. - Where staff are concerned about a child's actions or comments whilst carrying out a personal care routine, this should be recorded and discussed immediately with the designated safeguarding lead. - For children with specific needs, staff will be trained in the area of intimate care and procedures for safe moving and handling.